vitberget/kotlin-ping-pong/README.md

 Bash some buttons on the keyboard according to the table below.
 Remember to play some Ping-Pong for real to!

+The player which has the underscore under their score is the one who should serve.

 | key       | action            |
 | ---       | ---               |
 | z         | score for player 1 |